colab/colab/docs/source/user.rst

 .. attribute:: Latest Threads

     Shows the list of latest threads, those threads are get from the public mailling lists.

+.. attribute:: Groups

+    Shows the groups that user is subscribed.

+.. attribute:: Group Membership

+    Adds a button to subscribed in a group.

+.. attribute:: Latest Posted

+    Shows the list of latest post, those post are get from the public mailling lists from the user.

+.. attribute:: Latest Contributions

+    Shows the list of latest contributions for the user.

 .. attribute:: Latest Collaborations